alecthomas/gometalinter/README.md

 ## FAQ

+### How do I make `gometalinter` work with Go 1.5 vendoring?

+`gometalinter` has no specific support for vendor paths, however if the underlying tools support it then it should Just Work™.
+Ensure that all of the linters are up to date and built with Go 1.5 (`gometalinter --install --update --force`) then run `GO_VENDOR=1 gometalinter .`.
+That should be it.

 ### Why does `gometalinter --install` install forks of gocyclo and errcheck?

 I forked `gocyclo` because the upstream behaviour is to recursively check all